jasnell/opencode-skill-ascii-art-diagrams/README.md

 I already raised teenagers tho, so I'm used to it.
 Repetition is good.
 Opus 3.6 appears to do a pretty good job with the mandated instructions tho, so at least there's hope.

+That said, the workflow can add significant time to the generation of the diagrams, emphasizing correctness over speed (which is the point).
+So if you need just a quick "it's ok to be a little wrong" diagram, explicitly state that in your prompt and the skill should skip the more detailed steps.